 You may be running a sole proprietorship and not even know it.

-Sole props are the most basic business structure in the United States.
+Sole proprietorships (sole props for short) are the most basic business structure in the United States.
 They’re also the default entity.
 With a few exceptions, as soon as you go into business for yourself, you’re operating as a sole prop.
 These factors make sole prop the most popular business structure amongst small business owners.